 Several months, many letters, emails and phone calls after the note below was written, the scrapper reneged on his agreement.
 Even though we had an agreement on the price of the material well above its scrap metal value, he decided to melt everything down.
 We never received an explanation why.
 We were obviously very disappointed.

 We did collect many more pictures that document the boat over the few days of dismantling we observed.
 It is fascinating to see the internal structures of the boat normally only visible during construction.
-We plan on updating this page to include many of these photos.

 29 May 01, Ver 1.31